-At the Sagami Operation Center, we inspected the rationality of the methods used to calculate the figures reported from the sites (offices and plants) and the accuracy of non-numerical information.
+Rationality of methods for calculating and compiling performance indicators (numerical figures) and the accuracy of these numerical figures Accuracy of non-numerical information in the Report Responsible Care and CSR activities Distinctive characteristics of the Report - 4) Distinctive characteristics of the Report 2 verification Procedure 3 verification Procedure b verification Procedure i verification Procedure response from the sites (offices and plants) and the accuracy of non-numerical information.
 The inspection was performed by asking questions of the people responsible for the relevant operations and the people responsible for preparing the Report, receiving materials, and providing explanations.
 At the Aso plant, we inspected the rationality of the methods used to calculate the figures reported to the Sagami Operation Center and the accuracy of numerical and non-numerical information.
-The inspection was performed by asking questions of the people responsible for the relevant operations and the people responsible for preparing the Report, receiving materials and explanations, and crosschecking them against the evidence.
+The inspection was performed by asking usetions of the people responsible for the relevant operations and the people responsible for preparing the Report, receiving materials and explanations, and crosschecking them against the evidence.
+3 We applied the sampling method for investigating numerical figures and stated information.

+- against the evidence.
 We applied the sampling method for investigating numerical figures and stated information.

-- against the evidence.

-Opinions

-Opinions

-1) Rationality of the methods for calculating and compiling performance indicators (numerical figures) and the accuracy of these numerical figures have been reasonably and correctly calculated and tabulated at the Sagami Operation Center and the Aso Plant.
+I Polynions Stationality of the methods for calculating and compiling performance indicators (numerical figures) and the accuracy of these numerical figures.

-2) Accuracy of non-numerical information in the Report

 We confirmed that performance figures have been reasonably and correctly calculated and tabulated at the Sagami Operation Center and the Aso Plant.

-2) Accuracy of non-numerical information in the Report

-We confirmed that the data included in the Report are accurate.
-We pointed out a few issues regarding appropriateness of expressions and readability in the draft stage, but all of these issues are edited in the current Report, and we do not find any significant matters requiring correction.

-3) Responsible Care and CSR activities

-In the occupational health and safety area, we promoted the acquisition of ISO 45001 certification, and all sites in Japan have acquired certification.

-The Company has vigorously promoted measures for reducing workplace accidents as planned, including the risk assessment.

-It is worth evaluating that The Company has an established chemical substances management system linked to product information and production/shipment information, thereby ensuring traceability concerning where and how chemical substances are used and the system is also linked to laws and regulations information so that regulated substances can be screened.

-The Company has declared the commitment to achieving carbon neutrality by 2050 and promotes measures for reducing greenhouse gas (GHC) emissions.
-It is worth evaluating that The Company has shifted the purchase of electricity at all key sites to renewable energy sources.
+Accuracy of non-numerical information in the Report are accurate.
+We pointed out a few issues regarding appropriateness of expressions and readability in the draft stage, but all of these issues are edited in the current Report and vector for find any significant matters requiring correction.
+Responsible Care and CSR activities In the occupational health and safety area, we promoted the acquisition of ISO 45001 certification, and all sites in Japan have acquired certification activities for infrequent operations, the horizontal expansion of incidents, and the implementation of nix assessment.
+It is worth evaluating that The Company has a nestabilished chemical substances management system linked to product information and production/shipment information, thereby ensuring tracebility concerning where and how chemical substances are used and the system is also linked to laws and regulations on that regulated substances are used and the valuating tracebility concerning where and how chemical substances are used and the system is also linked to laws and regulations information on that regulated Substances are used and the system is also linked to laws and how chemical substances are used and the system is also linked to laws and regulations information on a product forhomation.
+The Company has declared the commitment to achieving carbon neutrality by 2050 and promotes measures for reducing greenhouses gas (FIGH) emissions.
+It is worth evaluating that The company hare signification thereby persuring carebility concer

-At the Aso plant, measures have been implemented to reduce risks in the workplace and operation through routine risk assessment, thereby reventing accidents and workplace accidents.
-The Company contributes to the promotion

-- a) usunctive characteristics of the Report.

-\\Under the lop-down approach by the president, measures are promoted toward carbon neutrality, accelerating the introduction of renewable energy and energy conservation systems.
-The provided information suggests that initiatives for reducing GHG emissions are being accelerated.

-\\Whereas this Integrated Report has a volume exceeding 100 pages, related pages are referred to in detail concerning material issues and other sections in which many readers are interested so that readers can easily access the related information.
+4) Distinctive characteristics of the Report • Under the top-down approach by the president, measures are promoted toward carbon neutrality, accelerating the introduction of renewable energy and energy conservation systems.
+The provided information suggests that initiatives for reducing GH26 emissions are being accelerated. • Whereas this Integrated Report has a volume exceeding 100 pages, related pages are referred to in detail concerning material issues and other sections in which many readers are interested so that readers can easily access the related information.
 The provided information is well-balanced for investors and employees.
 TOK's Report has been highly evaluated by external accreditation bodies.